Skip to content

 Storage at netflix

 With this setup we can show the last 6h of data as long as clients can successfully publish.
 The data is all in memory sharded across machines in the 6h clusters.
-Because the data and index are all in memory on the local node each instance is self contained and doesn't need any external service to function.
+Because the data and index are all in memory on the local node each instance is self-contained and doesn't need any external service to function.
 We typically run multiple mirrors of the 6h cluster so data is replicated and we can handle loss of an instance.
 In AWS we run each mirror in a different zone so that a zone failure will only impact a single mirror.

-The publish cluster needs to know all of the instance in the mirror cluster and takes care of splitting the traffic up so it goes to the correct shard.
+The publish cluster needs to know all the instance in the mirror cluster and takes care of splitting the traffic up, so it goes to the correct shard.
 The set of mirror instances and shards are assigned based on slots from the Edda autoScalingGroups API.
 Since the set of instances for the mirrors change rarely, the publish instances can cache the Edda response and still retain successfully publish most data if Edda fails.
 If an instance is replaced and we can't update data we would have partial loss for a single shard if the same shard was missing in another mirror.

 Historical data can also fail in which case graphs would not be able to show data for some older windows.
 This doesn't have to be fully continuous, for example a common use case for us is to look at week-over-week (WoW) charts even though the span of the chart might only be a few hours.
 If the < 4d cluster fails but the < 16d cluster is functioning we could still serve that graph even though we couldn't show a continuous graph for the full week.
 A graph would still be shown but would be missing data in the middle.